U.S. Entry Visa Sticker/Stamp Requirements

 Additional Documentation for Visa Application and Interview

-Additional documentation, beyond the above-mentioned documents, may be requested by U.S. immigration officers at any stage of the visa sticker/stamp application process and entry into the U.S. This might include:
+U.S. immigration officers may request additional documentation beyond the documents mentioned above at any stage of the visa sticker/stamp application process and entry into the U.S. This might include:

 • List of a student’s publications and presentations, including samples, if applicable.